bebold92/bebold92.github.io/_posts/2016-11-09-network-traffic-tutorial.md

 | Action   | se_ac      |
 | Label    | se_la      |

-Look a the network call syntax and you will see these three values.
+Look at the network call syntax and you will see these three values.

 ![My helpful screenshot]({{ site.url }}/images/snowplow/packet_sniffing.gif){:class="center-image"}